Why Wealthy Nations Build Sovereign Funds

 Minimalist editorial illustration representing a sovereign wealth fund and long-term national financial structure.

 This week, fiscal debate in the United States again centered on limits, tradeoffs, and short-term fixes.
-Meanwhile, many durable nations operate with a different assumption.
-They build a sovereign wealth fund to store value and protect long-term capacity.
+Meanwhile, many countries operate with a different assumption.
+They build a sovereign wealth fund to convert temporary advantage into long-term stability.

 In other words, sovereign wealth is not a slogan.
 It is infrastructure.